'We covered all types of journalism – from sport to financial – over all types of media...'

 After his work with 3News, Adrien went on to film a climate change documentary in Bangladesh for the United Nations called Thirty Million, covering the effects of global climate change and sea-level rise to the country and its people.

-He has also founded two local businesses: Bamtino, a company that networks clients with local New Zealand designers to create custom furniture pieces; and Offcut, a cap-making company that uses waste materials to give new life to disused fabrics.
+He has also founded two local businesses: Payper, a public relations firm and consultancy that supports New Zealand businesses with more affordable, results-based story networking; and Offcut, a company that uses waste materials to give new life to disused fabrics by turning them into caps and lifestyle leather products.

 Adrien says the skills he learnt in Journalism have been invaluable in the business world.